Analysis of optimal portfolio on finite and small-time horizons for a stochastic volatility model with multiple correlated assets: Introduction

 One of the most fundamental questions in finance is related to portfolio optimization.
 If we start with a given amount of initial capital, we can ask the questions related to the capital withdrawal streams that we can fund into the future.
 Moreover, among those streams, how do we select the ``best" one, according to some given criteria of optimality?
 In other words, if the wealth of a portfolio is $x$ at an initial time $t$, the usual goal is to invest in such a way that maximizes the expected utility of wealth at the time horizon $T$.
 Mathematically, if $U_T$ is a function modeling the investor's utility of wealth at time $T$, then the goal is typically to find a portfolio $\pi$, that maximizes $\mathbb{E}(U_T| \mathcal{F}_t)$, where $\mathcal{F}_t$ represents the $\sigma$-algebra of information up to the initial time $t$.
 One of the first major works of portfolio theory (see \cite{Merton}), examines the combined problem of optimal portfolio selection and consumption rules for an individual in a continuous-time model where the investor's income is generated by stochastic returns on assets.
 The paper derives the optimality equations for a multi-asset problem when the rate of returns is generated by a standard Brownian motion.

 In the work \cite{Kumar} this portfolio-optimization problem is considered in a simple incomplete market and under a general utility function, and a closed-form formula for a trading strategy is obtained.
 It is shown that the formula approximates the optimal trading strategy.
 The problem of portfolio optimization is particularly interesting if the corresponding process is highly volatile.
 This is accomplished in our earlier work \cite{LinSG}, where we obtain a closed-form formula for an approximation to the optimal portfolio in a small-time horizon, where the asset price incorporates stochastic volatility with jumps. we consider the portfolio optimization problem in a financial market under a general utility function.
 We obtain a closed-form formula for an approximation to the optimal portfolio in a small-time horizon.
 This is obtained by finding the associated Hamilton-Jacobi-Bellman (HJB) integro-differential equation.
 In \cite{LinSG}, we also prove the accuracy of the approximation formulas.
+This work is further developed in \cite{LinSG2}, where VaR is estimated for a diversified portfolio consisting of multiple cash commodity positions driven by models similar to \cite{LinSG}.